Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Does USMCA exempt Canadian steel from tariffs?

-No. USMCA eliminates MFN base duties on qualifying goods, but Section 232 tariffs (50%) are NOT covered by USMCA.
-Canadian steel still faces 60% in combined tariffs (Section 122 + Section 232).
+USMCA eliminates MFN base duties on qualifying goods, and USMCA-qualifying goods are exempt from Section 122 — but Section 232 tariffs (50%) are NOT covered by USMCA.
+Canadian steel still faces 50% Section 232 (Section 122 does not stack on the metal content of a Section 232 article).

 Why are steel tariffs so high?